10ashish12/10ashish12/README.md

-:mortar_board: I am a Computer Science Undergratue with specialization in Machine Learning.
+:mortar_board: I am a Computer Science Undergratue with specialization in Backend development.

-:see_no_evil: I completed Smart India Hackathon .
-I am working on open source projects since my first Year.
+:see_no_evil: I am working on open source projects since my first Year.

 🌱 I have an innovative and analytical mindset for working on new and challenging ideas.